CentaurusInfra/arktos/docs/design-proposals/arch/daemonset.md

 ## DaemonSet in Arktos

-Due to the nature Arktos being a multiple-tenanted system, DaemonSet is only allowed in system tenant; only cluster admin is permitted to create/delete DaemonSet resources.
+Due to the nature Arktos being a multiple-tenanted system, DaemonSet is only allowed in system tenant; only cluster admin is permitted to create/delete/update DaemonSet resources.

 ### What is not covered yet
 At this stage of Arktos, PVC/PV for storage volume is not fully supported - out of scope of this DaemonSet design.

 ### DaemonSet in Scale-up Arktos
 Scale-up Arktos has single master.
-With the admission controller blocking non-system tenant DaemonSet enabled by API Server, Arktos is able to ensure DaemonSet proper support.
+With the admission controller blocking non-system tenant DaemonSet, Arktos is able to ensure DaemonSet proper support.

 ### DaemonSet in Scale-out Arktos
 [Scale-out Arktos](arktos_scale_out.md) may have multiple tenant partitions and resource partitions; each of them has master components including API Server, controller manager, etc. DaemonSet resource will be managed by tenant partition, as the controllers in tenant partition have the global view of Node resources.